-How to improve your credit score as a single parent
+How to improve your credit score is sponsored content

 I never really thought a lot about my credit score until I became a single parent and started being turned down for credit.
 I’d never had any major financial problems, but a few late credit card payments here and there, a missed mortgage payment during the heat of separation, and ten years of irregular freelance wages was enough to seriously dent my credit score.